Your pipes freezing won’t just leave you without running water – they can also flood and damage your home.

 The pipes in your home always have water in them, even when they’re not being used.
 This water can freeze, and when it does it expands, potentially damaging or snapping the pipe.
-The pipes most at risk are those outside your property, or in unheated areas like attics or basements.
+The pipes most at risk are those outside your property or in unheated areas like attics or basements.

 What temperature do pipes freeze at in the UK?

 Water freezes at 0°C, and most plumbers agree your pipes are at risk of freezing once overnight temperatures regularly dip below zero.
 This plumber recommends you should keep your house heated to at least 5°C, even when you are away, to keep all your pipes above freezing.
-Energy company SSE recommend keeping the temperature between 12°C and 15°C all the time.
+Energy company SSE recommends keeping the temperature between 12°C and 15°C all the time.

-How can I stop pipes freezing?
+How can I prevent my pipes from freezing?